JOURNAL OF GENTRY GENEALOGY

 Conclusion

 It must be emphasized that the present article is very much a "work in progress", and all conclusions contained herein should be carefully considered by the reader before being linked to specific family relationships of their own.
 We are providing a framework to facilitate further work as additional evidence becomes available.
-There are a number of uncertainties relating to John of Louisa County, and to the family of Fanney Gentry.
-Questions remain about the Patrick Gentrys, and there is very much of an open question as to whether William-III Gentry indeed survived to have children.
+There are a number of uncertainties relating to John of Louisa County, and paerticularly to the family of Fanney Gentry.
+Questions remain about the Robert Gentrys, and there is very much of an open question as to whether William-III Gentry indeed survived to have children.
 Undoubtedly, more facts will surface in the future that will help to resolve some of the questions, and readers of this article are invited to contribute where they can.

 References

-1. "Hanover County, Virginia Deeds 1783-1792" abstracted and compiled by Rosalie Edith Davis, Heritage Trails, Manchester, MO 1983
+3. "Hanover County, Virginia Deeds 1783-1792" abstracted and compiled by Rosalie Edith Davis, Heritage Trails, Manchester, MO 1983

 (a) 1785 Mar 10 (p.25) Deed Bk p.118-119